 My, my, my.
 Where do I begin?

-There are a lot of reasons that people turn to fan fiction - they can't get enough of the characters, they want to get inside the minds of their favorite characters, etc. I got hooked on PotO and Labyrinth fics because I wasn't satisfied with the endings.
-I wanted Erik to end up with someone new, since I couldn't see Christine going back to him.
-I wanted Jareth to wait until Sarah had grown up a little more, when she was ready to fall in love, and then get her back.
-I was also the same age as Jennifer Connelly when she appeared in Labyrinth, and I had a crush on David Bowie, so I thought she should, too.
+There are a lot of reasons that people turn to fan fiction - they can't get enough of the characters, they want to get inside the minds of their favorite characters, etc. I got hooked on PotO fics because I wasn't satisfied with the ending.

-Anyway, fan fiction was a major part of how I spent my time in high school - reading it, writing it, loving it.
-I was one of the weird kids in the corner of the cafeteria quoting Monty Python at each other all through lunch.
+Fanfiction was a major creative outlet in high school.
+I was one of the weird kids in the corner of the cafeteria quoting Monty Python at each other.
 I was in choir and taking private voice lessons.
-I was in the drama club.
-I was on the academic team.
-We took tests on the weekends for FUN!
-Because if you did well enough on the test, you got a medal - a medal that made the bullying we got on the weekdays worth it!
+I was in the Drama Club.
+I was on the Academic Team.

 I was a weird teen, who liked a lot of weird stuff, and who hung out with weird people.
 FanFiction.net was my tribe, and it's a great feeling when you find your tribe.

 But I went away to college, had summer jobs, and I was busy.
 I went to grad school.
 Still no time for fan fiction.
 I got out of grad school and went to work full time.
 I got married.
 I got a house and two dogs.
 I didn't have time.

 But I missed it.
 And I've decided to make time.